satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 The current review process is extremely complex, reflecting the demands of academia and its social context.
 When one reviews a paper, there are considerations of content, relevance, presentation, validity, as well as readership.

-There are branches of science where frequent incremental publication is the optimal distribution of information; quantity does not preclude quality.

-Our vision of the future of scientific review aims to raise the integrity of science by reducing bias, improving the quality and completeness of scientific communications, as well as increasing the reproducibility and robustness of results.
-We see hope in the model of review and communication used by open source software developers, which is open, collaborative, and interactive, engaging many participants with varying levels of expertise.
+Our vision of the future of scientific review aims to adopt practices well-known in other fields to reliably improve the review process, and to reduce bias, improve the quality, openness and completeness of scientific communications, as well as increase the reproducibility and robustness of results.
+Specifically, we see hope in the model of review and communication used by open source software developers, which is open, collaborative, and interactive, engaging many participants with varying levels of expertise.

-we should use practices well-known in other fields to reliably improve the quality of the review process" than "we are here to save the integrity of science from the e

 In this article, we raise five critical problems with the current process for reviewing scientific articles: (1) Reviewers are expected to